| Lunch & Light Dishes

 almond flour (almond meal)

-- Optional garnishes: 1/4 cup confectioner’s sugar, sifted; 1/3 cup slivered almonds, lightly toasted; crème fraiche, 8 oz
+- Optional garnishes: 1/4 cup confectioner’s sugar, sifted; 1/3 cup sliced almonds, lightly toasted; crème fraîche or whipped cream, 8 oz

-2. Cream together in a medium-size mixing bowl the butter and sugar, beating until smoothly textured and fluffed.
+- Cream together in a medium-size mixing bowl the sugar and butter, beating until smoothly textured and fluffed.

-3. Crack eggs into a separate bowl (taking care that no shell falls into the eggs) and beat them slowly into the butter-sugar mixture.
-Add the almond flour gradually, then the kirsch* and mix thoroughly.
+- Crack eggs into a separate bowl (taking care that no shell falls into the eggs) and beat them slowly into the butter-sugar mixture along with the liqueur.
+Add the almond flour gradually and mix thoroughly.
 Next add the all-purpose flour, mixing until well combined.

-4. Pour the batter into the pan and bake for 30-40 minutes or until light golden in color.
+- Pour the batter into the pan and bake in the bottom third of the oven for 30-40 minutes or until light golden in color.

-5. Allow cake to cool before garnishing with the sifted confectioner’s sugar and sliced almonds.
-With a sharp knife, cut the cake into10 servings and add a dab of crème fraiche (or whipped cream) alongside each one.
+- Allow cake to cool before garnishing with the sifted confectioner’s sugar and sliced almonds.
+With a sharp knife, cut the cake into 10 wedges and add a dab of crème fraiche or whipped cream alongside each serving.

-*Note: Kirsch is flavored with cherry; other possibilities are triple sec (orange), brandy, or framboise (raspberry).
+- Kirsch is flavored with cherry; other possibilities are Triple Sec, which is orange-flavored, or brandy.

 Thanks for your reviewing this recipe!
 We are looking over your comments and will post as many as possible.